 Hot water can escape from tank causing injury.
 Operate relief valve or remove drain plug only when the tank water is cold.

-Also, open the Pressure-Temperature Relief valve to prevent air locking while draining.
+• Also, open the Pressure-Temperature Relief valve at the top right portion of the tank to prevent air locking in the tank while draining.

 Pressure-Temperature Relief Valve (Lift handle only when water heater is cold)